1885–1918: The Sessional Divisions of Horsham, Midhurst, Petworth, the civil parish of Crawley.

 2010–2024: The District of Horsham wards of Billingshurst and Shipley, Broadbridge Heath, Denne, Forest, Holbrook East, Holbrook West, Horsham Park, Itchingfield, Slinfold and Warnham, Nuthurst, Roffey North, Roffey South, Rudgwick, Rusper and Colgate, Southwater, and Trafalgar, and the District of Mid Sussex wards of Ardingly and Balcombe, Copthorne and Worth, and Crawley Down and Turners Hill.

-The electorate fell to bring it within the permitted range by: transferring rural wards to the east and south of Crawley to the newly created constituency of East Grinstead and Uckfield; and the Cowfold, Shermanbury & West Grinstead ward arrived from Arundel and South Downs.
+The electorate was reduced to bring it within the permitted range by transferring rural wards to the east and south of Crawley to the newly created constituency of East Grinstead and Uckfield.
+The Cowfold, Shermanbury & West Grinstead ward was added from Arundel and South Downs.

 Horsham has existed as a constituency for three distinct periods.
 It first sent members to Parliament in 1295.
 However, the constituency was abolished in 1918 to make way for Horsham and Worthing.
 In 1945 the constituency was recreated, until 1974 when Horsham and Crawley was created.
 In 1983 the constituency of Horsham was again created and has existed since.